mattgrogan/mattgrogan.info/content/misc/tom-hamilton-question.md

 date = "2014-09-03"
-title = "Aerosmith's Tom Hamilton: I was never addicted to drugs, I just found them so damn fun!" draft = false tags = ["aerosmith", "question"]
+title = "Aerosmith's Tom Hamilton: I was never addicted to drugs, I just found them so damn fun!" draft = false tags = ["video"]
 +++

-I had the chance to ask Tom Hamilton, the bass guitarist for Aerosmith, about a question I had wondered about for many years.
+I had the chance to ask Tom Hamilton, the bass guitarist for Aerosmith, a question I had wondered about for many years.
 I couldn't have wished for a better response!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/OIq6HJM_2QQ" frameborder="0" allowfullscreen></iframe>

-#### My question:
+### Question

 > There's a book, a history of Aerosmith, called "Walk this Way".
 The author of the book makes an argument about you that says that you were the band member that was most difficult to convince to stop doing drugs.